NorwayLobster/lemonmuduo/README.md

-# myNet is a socket net lib on Linux platform which is based on epoll.
+# lemonmuduo is a socket networking lib using Reactor Pattern which is based on epoll on Linux platform